 Rieles de fruta: Can be made with puff pastry or cookie dough, but either way, they’re stuffed with jam or jelly.

-Rol de canela: Cinnamon rolls.
-Mexicans like to add raisins and use much, much less frosting.
+Roles de canela: Cinnamon rolls.
+Mexicans often like to add raisins and nuts use much, much less frosting.

 Rosquilla de canela: Dry, flat, crumbly cookie shaped like a donut and covered in a cinnamon-sugar mix.